-The market economy's fans claim that its special advantage consists in an enormous supply of wonderful and useful goods, and growth is needed for this; but if that's the case, the current concern makes no sense.
-If it's really about the provision of a sufficient amount of useful goods – where’s the problem?
-Five per cent less growth corresponds approximately to the economic output of 2006 – and this was considered a good year and nobody talked then about a lack of computers, cars, services, etc. And nobody would deny that one could get by very well with the same productive output as 2006, if it is really about the supply of goods.
-But this is obviously an idle thought.
+The fans of the market economy claim that its particular advantage is the extensive supply of wonderful and useful goods, and that growth is needed for this; but if that's the case, the current concern makes no sense.
+If it really were about the provision of a sufficient amount of useful goods – where’s the problem?
+Five per cent less growth would be equivalent to roughly the economic output of 2006 – and that was considered a good year and nobody talked about a shortage of computers, cars, services, etc. And nobody would deny that, if it really were a matter of supplying of goods, we could also be able to make ends meet with the same productive output as in 2006.

-As everyone knows, the growth which the whole world is now so worried about consists not of an increase of useful goods, but an increase of the Gross National Product – this is the all-important number.
-The GNP doesn’t add up items, pounds or calories, but prices; and this sum, the addition of pure amounts of money, must be increased from year to year.
-It is not about the goods which can supply humankind, but commodities.
-And that means: the compulsion to have to pay for commodities precedes any supply; it is not about desire or need, but whether one has money: the capitalist producer anticipates this before he brings out his commodities, and of course a profit must pop out for him.
-Whether goods are produced depends entirely on whether they can be profitably sold as commodities on the market, and what an entrepreneur produces interests him solely under this viewpoint.
+But that, of course, is a pointless obervation.
+As everyone knows, the growth which the whole world is now so worried about consists not of an increase of useful goods, but an increase of the Gross National Product – that’s the all-important number.
+The GNP doesn’t add up items, kilos or calories, but prices; and this sum, the addition of pure money numbers, must be increased from year to year.
+It is not about the goods which could supply humankind, but commodities.
+That means before every supply there stands the constraint of having to pay for the goods; it is not a question of need or demand, but whether one has money: That’s what the capitalist producer wants to see before he coughs up his commodities, and of course there must be a profit in it.
+Whether goods are produced therefore depends entirely on whether they can be sold profitably as commodities on the market, and an entrepreneur is interested in producing solely from this point of view.

-This indifference to the material usefulness of a good is striking when an entrepreneur gives up its production and invests his capital in another sphere because a higher profit rate beckons there.
-Even a natural disaster or an increase in car accidents is good for growth because these are commercial opportunities for capitalists: certainly, values are destroyed, but they are replaced with commodities or services, hence sales for capitalists, which expand their capital, and these sales allow the Gross National Product to swell.
+This indifference to the material benefits of a good is most striking when the entrepreneur gives up production because a higher profit beckons elsewhere, and throws his capital into another sphere.
+Even natural disasters or an increase in car accidents is very conducive to growth, because these present a business opportunity for capitalists: certainly, values are destroyed, but they are replaced with goods or services, that is, sales by capitalists which expand their capital, and these sales cause the Gross National Product to swell.

 The capitalists are the agents and representatives of what wealth is in this society: not the accumulation of useful goods, but the money for which these goods are sold – this is the wealth of a capitalist society.
-All social life – cares, desires, needs – is subordinated to the private power of money and serves its purpose: to make more money from money.
-The money that the ordinary person has in his pocket, if it is enough to buy the commodities he needs to live, exists for this purpose – after he spends it, it is gone and invariably ends up in the hands of those who produced these commodities.
-They continue production if their money has increased with the return flow; if not, they give it up.
+All social life – supply, needs, demand – is subordinated to the private power of money and serves its purpose of making more money out of money.
+The money that the ordinary people have in their pockets exists for this purpose and is enough, if they are lucky, to buy the commodities they need to live – after the money is spent, it’s gone, and it invariably ends up in the hands of the person who produced these commodities.
+He continues his production when his money has increased through the return flow of this money; if not, he abandons it.

-— In other words: a capitalist organizes production only for the purpose of increasing his capital; whether and what goods are produced completely depends on whether they perform the service of increasing capital.
+— In other words: a capitalist organizes production for the sole purpose of increasing his capital; whether and what goods are produced completely depends on whether they perform the service of increasing capital.

-— Put another way: what was previously considered an idle thought – that the society could be very well served by the productive output of 2006 – is an absurdity for the capitalist: his purpose would not be fulfilled by this at all; on the contrary: if his capital does not increase, this is the same for him as the destruction of his capital.
+— Put another way: what was previously described as a pointless observation – that society could be very well served by the productive output of 2006 – is an absurdity for the capitalist: this would not fulfill his purpose at all; on the contrary: if his capital does not multiply, this is tantamount to the destruction of his capital.

-This is precisely what happens in the crisis and logically goes with a completely different absurdity: here he has produced too much, ie unsalable, commodities, and for him this is the real problem: he has not realized his capital.
-His invested capital is not recovered, so it is also too much.
-Of course, he wouldn’t dream of giving away these goods; he deals in a different way with his problem – everyone else would be delighted with free commodities, thus goods – : he dumps the commodities, taking rather a loss of quality; he lowers the price, something that is already an emergency measure; and this is why he then lowers production or stops it completely.
-He paralyzes already created wealth and the sources of wealth because they do not prove themselves as sources of money.
-This means that suddenly there is also too much work, namely in the form of people who are no longer needed for the production of the commodities and who therefore lose their livelihood.
-To go back to the claim by the market economy fans: it is not only not true that growth is needed to bring about the best possible supply of goods; in fact – this becomes glaringly clear in the crisis – this is in direct conflict with supply.
+This is exactly what happens in a crisis and coincides logically with an absurdity on a whole higher level: he has produced too many, i.e. unsalable, commodities, and this is the real problem for him: he has not expanded his capital.
+His capital, which is invested in them, has not been expanded, so that is also too much.
+Of course, he wouldn’t dream of giving these goods away; he has a different way of dealing with his problem – all the others would be happy with free commodities, thus goods – he stockpiles the commodities, prefering to accept a loss of quality; he lowers the price, but that is already an emergency measure; and that is why he then reduces production or stops it completely.
+He paralyzes already created wealth and sources of wealth because they do not prove themselves as sources of money.
+This means that there is suddenly also too much work, namely in the form of people who are no longer needed for producing the commodities and who therefore lose their livelihood.
+To return to the claim by the fans of the market economy: not only is it not true that growth is needed for the best possible supply of goods, it is even in direct conflict with this supply – as becomes very evident in the crisis.

-Now there is a crisis, but for the workers this only means that all the usual capitalist imperatives must take hold more than ever – so that the crisis is overcome: again low wages, flexible work times, part time work, layoffs, temporary work and whatever other capitalist impertinences are demanded.
+Now there is a crisis, which in this respect only means that everything that is otherwise a capitalist imperatives must take effect now more than ever – in the name of overcoming the crisis: again lower wages, more flexible work times, part time work, layoffs, temporary work, and all the other capitalist imperatives.
 For the benefit of growth, one’s own wishes and needs always have to take a back seat.
-Humility is called for so that the economy improves; “prosperity for all” means the same thing as renouncing one’s own prosperity.
-Humility is enforced in practice and demanded as a virtue – this is the maxim under which the life of a wage laborer has to be led:
+Modesty is demanded so that the economy advances; “prosperity for all” is the equivalent of renouncing one’s own prosperity.
+Modesty is enforced in practice and demanded as a virtue – this is the maxim under which a life of wage labor has to be led:

-— If “recovery” comes after the crisis, in no case will wage demands be tolerated.
+— When the “recovery” comes after the crisis, it won’t tolerate any wage demands at all.

-To summarize: in all phases of the course of business, workers are addressed as people whose highest good fortune is to “have” a job, and they must be prepared in this dismal figure of a dependent variable of the calculations of those who really have the jobs, because they are the ones who establish them.
+To summarize: in all phases of the course of business, workers are addressed as people whose greatest good fortune in life is to “have” a job, and in this dismal figure of a dependent variable of the calculations made by those who really have the jobs, because they are the ones who establish them, they must be ready.